 How To Dry Your Jacket

-To dry the jacket, you can use a dryer on low heat, or let it hang on a hanger until its completely dry.
+To dry the jacket, you can use a dryer on low heat, or let it hang on a hanger until it is completely dry.
 Avoid direct sunlight while drying the jacket.

 And there we go, your jacket is as good as new.
 Time to hit the slopes!

 Hi, I am Janina.
 Born and raised in Germany with a hang to wild curiosity and openness to new cultures from living a Digital Nomad life for the past 2 years.
 Lover of any sports activities, coffee and travels.